 The Butchart Gardens and The Gardens are referred to in the singular.
-That is, “The Butchart Gardens is” or “The Gardens is”.
-“The Gardens” is used in the same way one would use “The Butchart Gardens”.
+“The Butchart Gardens is” or “The Gardens is”.
 If referring to the various gardens within The Butchart Gardens one would state “the gardens”.

-Close to a million visitors annually
+Over a million visitors annually

 Original owners: Jennie and Robert Pim Butchart